Semi-Truck Maintenance: The Definitive Guide

 Visually inspecting your equipment on a daily basis is the quickest way to spot issues before they become financial problems, unwanted breakdown time, and/or CSA violations.

 The next step up from Pre-/Post-Trip inspections involves checking the fluids and filters.
 Everyone with passenger vehicles should be familiar with oil changes and filter replacements.
 These things are just, if not more, important in commercial vehicles.
 (A clogged air filter can kill the fuel mileage in your commercial vehicle.)
-This inspection covers the high wear-and-tear areas; items that need to be replaced more frequently.
+This inspection covers the high wear-and-tear / corrosion areas; items that need to be replaced more frequently.
 Check with your equipment manufacturer or owner’s manual for how often each type of inspection is recommended.

 You should also do regular inspections that go more in depth, checking such items as: